oliverTwist2/express-route-tester/README.md

 - `-o, --output <file>`: Export results to a file (supports .json or .md format)
 - `--dry-run`: Perform a dry-run test on all routes
+- `--ci`: Run in CI/CD mode.
+Outputs results in JSON format and exits with a non-zero status code if issues are detected.
 - `-h, --help`: Display help information
 - `-v, --version`: Display version information

 ### Example Output

 When you run the tool, it will:

 1. Scan your Express application for routes
 2. Display all detected routes with their methods and middleware
 3. Check for route conflicts